mpredl/cross-feeding-prediction-protocol/README.md

 https://gapseq.readthedocs.io/en/latest/usage/medium.html

-Further instructions for the translation of media recipes into a format suitable for metabolic modelling, have a look at the troubleshooting section.
+Further instructions for the translation of media recipes into a format suitable for metabolic modelling, have a look at the further reading section.

 ## 2. Generation of Member Metabolic Models (gapseq) ##
 With the input data ready, it is time to reconstruct the metabolic networks for all community members.